EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 gem install rails
 ```

+### Context: The problem with Windows

-Installing Rails can take a while so, while the RubyGems package manager works its magic, I'd like take the opportunity to point out one of the major pain points that we're avoiding by not doing all this on plain Windows.
-When installing some gems like Rails, the package manager will have to, not only download the packages, but also build some native extensions that are required for them to work.
+Installing Rails can take a while so, while the RubyGems package manager works its magic, I'd like to take the opportunity to point out one of the major pain points that we're avoiding by not doing all this on plain Windows.
+When installing some gems like Rails, the package manager will not only have to download the packages, but also build some native extensions that are required for them to work.

 This is where I ran into problems with Windows.
 Namely, these build steps would fail because, for some reason, the Windows environment does not have (at least not by default or in a way that's easy to get) the required build and compilation tools for these to succeed.

 ...